beer-psi/aptDL/README.md

   -cd: Time to wait between downloads (default 5 seconds, so as not to hit rate limit)
   -auth: Location of JSON file containing authentication (token, udid and device), which will be sent when downloading paid packages
          Refer to https://developer.getsileo.app/payment-providers at the Downloads section.
+  -7z: Manually specify the path to 7z executable, in case the script can't find it itself.
 ```

 # Paid packages